majdeldin7/90DaysOfDevOps/main/day06/README.md

 both of them.
 Let us start with the Permissions.

-1. Create a simple file and do `ls -ltr` to see the details of the files [refer to Notes](https://github.com/majdeldin7/90DaysOfDevOps/tree/main/main/day06/notes)
+1. Create a simple file and do `ls -ltr`

 Each of the three permissions are assigned to three defined categories of users.
 The categories are: